getodk/docs/contributing.rst

 The last part, ``odkenv`` can be whatever name you'd like to call it.

-Activate your virtural environement with:
+Activate your virtural environment with:

 .. code-block:: rest